-Programme Specification: Master of Arts in Global Media Management (Advertising Industry)
+Programme Specification: Master of Arts Fashion Media Management

 NOTE: This specification provides a concise summary of the main features of the course and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes advantage of the learning opportunities that are provided.
 More detail on the specific learning outcomes, indicative content and the teaching, learning and assessment methods of each module can be found (1) at www.bcu.ac.uk, (2) in the Module Specifications and (3) in the Student Handbook.